SatyJais/SatyJais.github.io/README.md

 ## Projects
 #### [ETL and a Live Dashboard for digital campaign analysis](https://satyjais.github.io/DigitalAdvertising_Pipeline_ETL)
 - Streamline data sources, maintaining a single source of truth for advertising campaign analysis with a live dashboard, allowing access control and minimising errors.
+- **Tools & Skills involved** - SQL, Google Spreadsheets, Excel, BigQuery, Google Data Cloud

 #### [GoogleAds_Dashboard for Click Attrbution](https://satyjais.github.io/GoogleAds_Data_Dashboard/)
 - Guiding the client in setting up a Google Ads dashboard focused on pre-lead performance indicators such as spend, CTR, CPC, and CPL.
-These metrics were to be broken down by device type, ad type, gender, and age group.
-The objective was not just to track pre-lead trends, but also to establish a clear connection between ad spend, individual keywords & clicks and lead generation & quality.
+These metrics were broken down by device type, ad type, gender, and age group.
+The objective was to track pre-lead trends and establish a clear connection between ad spend, individual keywords & clicks and lead generation & quality.
+- **Tools & Skills involved** - SQL, Looker Studio, Looker, Excel, BigQuery, Google Data Cloud